alejolp/extmodem/README.txt

  - Python to run the build script
  - Boost C++ library development files
- - PortAudio library development files
+ - PortAudio VERSION 19 library development files

 On Debian and Ubuntu you can install the required packages easily:

-  aptitude install build-essential g++ libportaudio-dev libboost-system-dev libboost-thread-dev
+  aptitude install build-essential g++ portaudio19-dev libboost-system-dev libboost-thread-dev

 Then just type, at the "extmodem" directory: